PigeonPunk/The-PigeonPunk-Manifesto/README.md

 # Pigeonpunk

+## Overview
+This document defines a pigeon-based internet system in a world without electronics.

 ## Networking
 - Pigeons carry packets of data, and are sent in batches to enable return communication.
 - It is possible to carry messages over long distances using headers for routers, and changing pigeon at each point in the network.

+### Packets
 - Instead of punchcards, we can train pigeons to peck out holes in crackers.
+Each point in the traceroute would have a "packet header" pigeon to peck out the packet headers.
+To verify that a pigeon had travelled via a given point in the route, a hole would be pecked out to indicate that a destination *should* be reached, and another hole pecked out to indicate that a destination *has* been reached.

 - Diffie-Hellman key exchange can provide encryption to prevent MITM attacks (intercepting pigeons).
 - Extra pigeons must be taped to each other since a pigeon can only fly home.
 The extra pigeons provides additional lift.
 A pigeon can only carry 10% of its bodyweight so additional pigeons are required to mitigate the Pigeon Lift Problem.
 - Pigeon poop can be used to provide fertiliser for pigeon feed.
 Humanity would live underground to facilitate this.
 Thus a self-sustaining pigeon feeding system can be established.